 Susan Englander is a licensed clinical social worker with over 30 years of experience in the Boston area.
 She has worked in a variety of mental health settings.
 At The Wellness Community of Greater Boston she directed the Kids Count Too program supporting families in which a parent has cancer and consulted to a number of school systems around issues of loss and bereavement.

 Dr. Gaulin is a psychologist with a specialization in health psychology who has eighteen years of experience in the Greater Boston area.
 She has worked in hospital inpatient and outpatient settings, community mental health and school settings working with children and adults.
 Dr. Gaulin received clinical training at The Wellness Community–Greater Boston, Dana-Farber Cancer Institute – Jimmy Fund Clinic/Boston Children’s Hospital and as a Clinical Psychologist at McLean Hospital - Dissociative Disorder and Complex Trauma unit.
-She is the Executive Director of Facing Cancer Together, Inc. Prior to entering the field of psychology, Dr. Gaulin pursued a 20-year career in business in the financial services sector in Boston and New York City.
+Until September 2019, she was the Executive Director of Facing Cancer Together, Inc. Prior to entering the field of psychology, Dr. Gaulin pursued a 20-year career in business in the financial services sector in Boston and New York City.
 She is active on the Board of MetroWest Non-profit Network.